wyliodrinstudio/WyliodrinSTUDIO/docs/source/dialogs_notifications.rst

 * *"question"* = the question that will be addressed to the user
 * *"values = {}"* = empty object

-In the *“workspace”* plugin, we are using it to check if the user is sure that he wants to close the app.
+As an example, here's how we are using it to check if the user is sure that he wants to close the app.

 .. code-block:: javascript

-	let value = await workspace.showConfirmationPrompt('EXIT', 'WORKSPACE_TOOLBAR_EXIT_QUESTION');
+	showConfirmationPrompt('EXIT', 'WORKSPACE_TOOLBAR_EXIT_QUESTION');

 .. image:: images/showConfirmationPrompt.png
 	:align: center